We may receive a commission on purchases made from links.

 Pavlok's "Shark Tank" presentation didn't go quite as planned, to put it mildly.
 But when the dust settled, neither party regretted their decision.
 During an interview with Insider, Maneesh Sethi explained, "Going in I knew Kevin was not a great investor fit for our company.
 A lot of people don't realize investment partnerships are about way more than money.
 Business style and vision for the company need to align as well."
 Kevin O' Leary also offered a comment, stating that Sethi allowing his emotions to get in the way of a business deal automatically ended any desire he had to work with him.

 Sethi may have been dead to O' Leary, but the feud only seemed to breathe new life into Pavlok.
 Nine months after the episode's filming, Sethi shared an update video on the company's YouTube channel.
-In it, he explained that 10,000 new customers have joined the Pavlok family and they refined the overall process of the product's usage.
+In it, he explained that 10,000 new customers had joined the Pavlok family, and they refined the overall process of the product's usage.
 For users who are overeaters or nail biters, Pavlok implemented hand detection technology that vibrates your wrist to further prevent undesirable behaviors.
 Online users could also now benefit from their Chrome extension feature that helps set limits on tabs and blacklists sites.

 The business also brought in more money from various sources.
 Sethi went on to secure additional funding from investors at IncWell and MassChallenge amongst others.
 Additionally, the company opened up a new Indiegogo campaign for the wearable alarm device, the Shock Clock.
 It brought in over $343,000, although many complained that they never received their clock.